 The Polk Audio S35 is one of best reviewed center channel speakers out there.
 The amount of quality you get for the price is truly outstanding!
 Below you'll see that there are six, yes a total six 3" woofers.
 Because the woofers are smaller, the bass will be slightly weaker.
 However, you can expect the mid-range and treble from this unit will sound great and completely fill a room!

-As mentioned, subwoofers produce most of the bass and very low-end frequencies in surround sound systems.
+As mentioned, subwoofers produce most of the bass and very low-end frequencies in surround sound systems (although, as we wrote about in our guide, there are significant differences in how subwoofers are built and encased).
 This makes them an essential part

 The Klipsch R-110SW is a highly recommended subwoofer by many out there!
 It's not overly priced, and definitely doesn't lack in lower frequency audio production.
 It is an active subwoofer with a dedicated all-digital amplifier.
 This increases power efficiency and makes sounds reproduction more accurate.
 If you would like to place this sub near the back of a room without dealing with the cable run, then check out Klipsch's WA-2 wireless subwoofer kit.
 This kit eliminates the need for the headache of another long cable.